SmingHub/Sming/docs/source/information/develop/clang-tools.rst

 There are multiple existing integrations for IDEs.
 You can find details in the `ClangFormat documentation <https://clang.llvm.org/docs/ClangFormat.html>`__.

+For VS Code/Codium install the **clang-format** extension and configure the path with the location of the **clang-format-8** executable.

 For the Eclipse IDE we recommend installing the `CppStyle plugin <https://github.com/wangzw/CppStyle>`__.
 You can